-A study published last December in the academic journal Molecular Psychiatry has shed light on the connection between opioid abuse and early life adversity.
+A study published last December in the academic journal Molecular Psychiatry has shed light on the connection between early life adversity and opioid abuse.
 According to the study, “individuals with history of early life adversity (ELA) are disproportionately prone to opioid addiction.”
 The study also found that people who have a family history of opioid addiction are more likely to develop opioid addiction.

-Early life adversity encompasses distressing or traumatic events in a person’s childhood which cause a person to carry destructive thoughts or behaviors into adulthood.
+Early life adversity is defined as a series of distressing or traumatic events in a person’s childhood which can cause a person to carry destructive thoughts or behaviors into adulthood.
 Some examples of early life adversity include sexual, mental, or emotional abuse, neglect, lack of affection, parental absence, witnessing domestic violence or drug addiction, the loss of a parent to death, divorce, or incarceration, a parent’s suicide attempts, and parents’ emotional instability or mental illness.

 For children, early exposure to adversities and family difficulties can create challenges for them as they strive to form healthy relationships as adults.
 Moreover, such factors can foster problematic attachment styles, leading to dysfunctional relationships later in life.
 According to psychological experts, children who experience early life adversity are: